AliceO2Group/WebUi/Framework/docs/guide/websocket-client.md

-# Guide - WebSocket client
+# Frontend - WebSocket client

-The `WebSocketClient` class on the client side encapsulate communication with the `WebSocket` class on the server side though HTTP(S) and allows a bi-directional stream.
+The `WebSocketClient` class encapsulates communication with the WebSocket server (see backend guide on [WebSocket server](./websockets.md)).

-WebSocketClient needs to be instanciated and authentificated before usage:
+WebSocketClient needs to be authentificated by the server before it can send any requests or receive notifications:

 ```js
 import {WebSocketClient} from '/js/src/index.js';